zeropaper/dupachain/README.md

 ### TODOs

-The code contains a lot of TODOs that need attention.
+The code contains a lot of `TODO`s that need attention.

 ### Bigger changes

-- re-organize the scaffolding so that the "eval" folder in the "gateway" app becomes a separate (CLI) app
-- move the "examples" folder in the "gateway" app to the root of the project
-- move the Nitro scraper to the "nitro" example
 - figure a way to render the "eval" results in a more readable way
 - make a JSON schema for the "eval" config file
 - deeper integration with langfuse (user feedback / scores) and supabase (langchain caching / memory)